davidhilpert/davidhilpert/README.md

 👋 Hi, I’m David.

 💼 I’m a Data Scientist with a passion for machine learning, natural language processing (NLP), and causal inference.

-🚀 Please check out my GitHub for some current interests.
+My GitHub Repos present some current applications of these interests.

 📈 My published projects (co-authored) deal with causal inference in the context of survey experiments, in particular vignette designs and conjoint analysis.
 A list can be found on [Google Scholar](https://scholar.google.de/citations?user=RkCa68wAAAAJ&hl=de).